This blog was updated in April 2026

 Offering health insurance to your employees is one of the best ways to attract and retain top talent.
+This is especially true today, where many employees see health insurance as a non-negotiable part of their compensation.
 However, understanding the different types of health plans—HMO, PPO, and EPO—can feel overwhelming.
-Each plan type has its own structure, costs, and level of flexibility, which can affect both you and your employees.
+Each plan type has its own structure, costs, and level of flexibility, which can affect both you and your team.

 What Is an HMO Plan?